-If one were to draw a graphical representation of the various and rich things which the kingdom of God is associated and collocated with in the Gospels and Acts — with the kingdom at the center and the others arrayed around it and attaching radially to it as the hub — among them would be: miracles of healing and exorcisms; kingdom justice and law (contrasted to lawlessness, as in the Sermon on the Mount); inheriting eternal life; salvation; forsaking perishable attachments to obtain lasting reward; suffering in the world; and repentance.
+If one were to draw a graphical representation of the things which the kingdom of God is associated with in the Gospels and Acts — with the term ‘kingdom’ at the center and the others surrounding it, attaching radially to it as the hub — there would be a rich array of such neighboring attachments.
+Among them would be: following and confessing Jesus the Christ; forsaking perishable attachments to obtain lasting reward; performing miracles of healing and exorcisms; following kingdom justice and law (contrasted to lawlessness, as in the Sermon on the Mount); inheriting eternal life and salvation; suffering in the world; and repentance.

-Since these all attended Jesus’ proclamation of the kingdom, and we see them each more than once in the Gospels, we can be confident that they all occurred with regularity throughout Jesus’ proclamation of that gospel, the good news of the kingdom.
+Since these all attended Jesus’ proclamation of the kingdom, and we see them each more than once in the Gospels, we can be confident that they all occurred with regularity throughout Jesus’ consistent declaration of that gospel — the good news of the kingdom.
 Yet if we were to take only some small portion of those things and cast off even one we would have a deficient understanding of the kingdom.
 In the following sermon, repentance is brought to the fore to consider its relationship to the kingdom of God in a text from the Gospel of Matthew.

 Jesus wants people to experience the good news of the kingdom of God as truly good for them: for their benefit.
 But it is not automatically so upon simply hearing it.
-We see that even in the temporal kingdom healings — which indisputably demonstrate Jesus bringing the kingdom of God to displace the demonic realm in his exorcisms and make people whole — the people who are benefitted by such clear kingdom miracles may yet fail to ultimately enter the kingdom to inherit its benefits.
+We see that even in the temporal kingdom healings, which indisputably demonstrate Jesus bringing the kingdom of God to displace the demonic realm in his exorcisms and make people whole: the people who are benefitted by such clear kingdom miracles may yet fail to ultimately enter the kingdom to inherit its benefits.
 The benefit is not permanent in that case.
-Such will happen if they leave off one very important and even pronounced thing in Jesus’ message: Repentance.
+So will it happen if they leave off one very important and even pronounced thing in Jesus’ message: Repentance.
 But what is repentance and how should we understand it?